The Purpose and Mission of CMATCH:

 To make cessation efforts organized around a wholistic assessment and motivational process which results in a multidisciplinary team approach to behavior change toward a healthy lifestyle, including client/patient, health care providers, concerned spiritual partner, or neighbor.

-To include chaplaincy departments, churches and trained lay leaders, faith community nurses, and community-based helping organizations in the long-term support and community integration aspects of successful cessation and maintenance of the tobacco quit state.
+To include chaplaincy departments, churches and trained lay leaders, faith community nurses, and community-based helping organizations in the long-term support and community integration aspects of successful cessation and maintenance of the nicotine-free state.

 The select team of the sponsoring organization is oriented by FrameWork Health staff in a community conference session or by a conference audio/visual call in approximately 3 hours to learn about the system of intervention, allow opportunity for discussion and concerns, and set the wheels in motion for almost immediate roll-out of a carefully crafted program.
-There is a downloadable manual for the team members on the LivingSmart website.
+There is a downloadable manual for the team members on this website and all the guidance you will need.
 It fits within the parameters of quality mentored health behavior change that allows self-determination and control over the cessation process augmented by a strong follow-up support component.
 The education and the social integration learned and achieved in the cessation program will benefit families and community.
+We want to team up with you to accomplish that!

 Linda Royer of FrameWork Health has developed a method to facilitate successful cessation using a combination of: